If I asked how you train your mind, what would you say?

 Ray’s not wrong.
-I try to meditate for an hour every day, and can tell you that meditation is the greatest tool for maintaining your mind.
+I meditate/trance at least an hour an day, and can tell you that meditation is the greatest tool for maintaining your mind.

 However, meditation is a terrible tool for conditioning your mind.
 It’s great for becoming aware of your thoughts and over time, learning to stop those thoughts from consuming you, but that’s different to conditioning your mind for top performance.